Bounding integral points on the Siegel modular variety A_2(2): Abstract

 \section{Abstract}

 We determine two explicit upper bounds for the stable Faltings height of principally polarised abelian surfaces over number fields corresponding to $S$-integral points on the Siegel modular variety $A_2(2)$.
 One upper bound, using Runge's method, is uniform in $S$ as long as $|S|<3$; the other, using Baker's method, is not uniform but allows $|S|<10$.
-Our application of a higher-dimensional Baker's method is completely explicit and improves upon the general case due to Levin.
+Our application of a higher-dimensional Baker's method is completely explicit and improves upon what would be obtained from the general case due to Levin.